walisc/WPooW/docs/Elements-TextArea.md

 title: Text Area
 ---

 TextArea element.
-Similar to the [Text Element](/docs/elements-text.html), with a larger area to capture content.
+Similar to the [Text Element](/docs/elements-text.html), with a larger, resizeable area to capture content.

 | Read View     | Edit View     |
 | ------------- | ------------- |